-Even when the likelihood is tractable, compressing the data $y$ to summaries $t$ can have computational benefits. \citet{Heavens2000} developed an optimal linear compression scheme for Gaussian likelihoods in the sense that the Fisher information is preserved.
-Information-maximising neural networks \citep{Charnock2018} seek to maximise the Fisher information when linear compression is not sufficient, and methods to maximise the Fisher information for non-Gaussian likelihoods have recently been developed \citep{Alsing2018,Fluri2021}.
+Even when the likelihood is tractable, compressing the data $y$ to summaries $t$ has computational benefits. \citet{Heavens2000} developed an optimal linear compression scheme for Gaussian likelihoods in the sense that the Fisher information is preserved.
+Information-maximizing neural networks \citep{Charnock2018} seek to maximize the determinant of the Fisher information matrix when linear compression is not sufficient, and methods to maximize the Fisher information for non-Gaussian likelihoods have recently been developed \citep{Alsing2018,Fluri2021}.
 Fisher information methods are fundamentally likelihood-based and do not fit into the loss functional framework of \cref{eq:loss-functional}.
 However, we can establish a connection to minimizing the EPE in the large-sample limit.

 We consider the large-sample limit $n\rightarrow\infty$ of $n$ i.i.d. observations $z=\parentheses{z_1,\ldots,z_n}$ and summaries of the form $t\parentheses{z}=n^{-1}\sum_{i=1}^n h\parentheses{z_i}$ where $h$ is a potentially nonlinear function.
 This restriction preserves the i.i.d.\ structure required for the Bernstein--von Mises theorem and is consistent with the observation that summaries often have well-behaved likelihoods when they are means of i.i.d.\ data \citep{Alsing2018}.
 According to the Bernstein--von Mises theorem, the posterior approaches a multivariate normal distribution under certain regularity conditions \citep{Vaart1998}.
 Specifically,

 where $\theta_0$ is the true parameter that generated the summaries $t$, and

 is the Fisher information of the summaries evaluated at $\theta_0$ \citep[Ch.~6]{Bishop2006}.
 The limiting entropy of the posterior can thus be readily evaluated and is